appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/refresh-table-data.md

 ## Submit form data

-Follow these steps to setup JSON Form and configure the query:
+Follow these steps to set up a JSON Form and configure the query:

 1. To display a master-detail form when a user selects a row in a Table widget, you can add the below code in the **Source Data** property of the JSON Form: